kevin-wynn-cloud/kevin-wynn-cloud/README.md

-# Hi!
-I'm Kevin Wynn
+# Hi, I'm Kevin Wynn.

 Although my dog Mare-Bear is the one pictured.